rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

     </div>
 </div>
 <div class="caption">
-    <strong>Figure:</strong> Taking into account the automatic differentiation needed to evaluate conservative networks roughly doubles the time per epoch, we compare the conservative networks with the baseline against their compute time.
+    <strong>Figure:</strong> Taking into account the automatic differentiation needed to evaluate conservative networks roughly doubles the time per epoch, we compare conservative networks with the baseline.
 There are some slight advantages even in the larger networks, but the increased computational cost removes most advantages in training speed.
 </div>

 **Note:** It's not clear to me that this slowdown is fundamental and can't be sped up with some clever gradient accumulation, so this problem may be fixable.